michaeljhkim/OPENGL_ENGINE/README.md

 - Randomly Generated world system that is not repetitive feeling
 - Decent enemy AI

-- Learning how to make a decent game engine for personal useage
+- Learning how to make a decent game engine for personal useage <br />

 On the note of moddablity, the hope is creating a scripting language way down the line that also has client-side multiplayer capbalities.
 Like GZDoom, but the issue there is getting custom functions to work.
-This is still way down the line.
+This is still way down the line. <br />

 IMMEDIATE TODO LIST (might as well just put it here):
 - add obj import support
+- figure out better name than just OPENGL_ENGINE